S-PScripts/unblock-roblox-user/README.md

 # unblock-roblox-user
-To use this,
+To use this, run:

-run curl -s https://raw.githubusercontent.com/S-PScripts/unblock-roblox-user/main/script.py -o script.py
+curl -s https://raw.githubusercontent.com/S-PScripts/unblock-roblox-user/main/script.py -o script.py
 python script.py

 To get the .ROBLOSECURITY, RBXEventTrackerV2 and RBXSessionTracker cookies: